-t with odd-year pink salmon in August 1999.
-We collected 68 adults (34 females and 34 males) from Likes Creek, and released their marked progeny from the ASLC in May 2000.
-This cohort returned in the summer of 2001.
+We repeated this experiment with odd-year pink salmon in August 1999.
+We collected 68 adults (34 females and 34 males) from Likes Creek, and released their marked progeny from the

+ASLC in May 2000.
+This cohort should return in the summer of 2001.
 We used a different experimental mating scheme with these fish to allow a more powerful genetic analysis of the progeny.
-Each male and each female was crossed with two individuals in a series of 2 x 2 diallel crosses (Figure 1).
+Each male and each female was crossed with two individuals in a series of 2 x 2 diallele crosses (Figure 4).
+Based on results from 2000, we do not expect our fish to return to the ASLC.
+Therefore, we are planning a more extensive survey of freshwater streams in upper Resurrection Bay.